When an individual’s communication becomes limited due to hearing loss, basic communication can feel effortful and exhausting.

 What Are the Effects of Untreated Hearing Loss?

 It is important to recognize early signs of hearing loss.
 Feelings of isolation and depression may be side effects of untreated hearing loss.
 Consider a consultation with an audiologist if:

 - You sometimes feel embarrassed to meet new people because you have a hard time understanding.

 - You feel frustrated when talking to members of your family because you have a hard time hearing them.

-- You limit your personal or social life because of your hearing.
+- You find yourself limiting or wanting to change your personal or social life because of annoyance or frustration with your hearing.

 Hearing loss may limit your social engagement and lead to depression if:

 - You find yourself avoiding social situations.

 - You feel alone even with family and friends.

 What Are the Treatment Options for Hearing Loss?